pve/kypo-deploy/README.md

 # kypo-deploy
 Dockerfile for machine to deploy Kypo Base Infrastructure.
-You will shell into the container, then pick up the instructions after `pipenv install`.
+You will shell into the container, most easily done by `docker run -it petersgriddle/kypo-deploy` then pick up the instructions after `pipenv install`.

 See also https://docs.crp.kypo.muni.cz/installation-guide/base-infrastructure/
 for the instructions